- They also provide hands-on workshops and online tutorials that show you how to set up your system, why wait? Visit their workshop page HERE!

 Speaking of emergencies, check out how San Francisco uses cisterns in the name of tackling emergencies such as fires in the city!

 On Blue Barrel’s Rainwater Catchment Systems’ website (Click HERE), you can learn how to site your system, calculate the amount of rainwater that can be harvested and order your very own RainKit!
 They make it too easy not to set up your own system.
-They also provide hands-on workshops that show you how to set up your system, why wait?
+They also provide hands-on workshops and online tutorials that show you how to set up your system, why wait?
 Visit their workshop page HERE!

 If you want to learn more about rain gardens and how to construct them, you should purchase Creating Rain Gardens Capturing the Rain for Your Own Water-Efficient Garden by Cleo Woelfle-Erskine and Apryl Uncapher.
 It includes information on: